 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where ishikawaite typically forms.
+Look in granite pegmatites country, the host setting where ishikawaite typically forms.
 If you start seeing microcline, quartz, zircon in float, you are in the right ground.
 Field specimens usually show a prismatic, massive, tabular habit, so train your eye for that shape before scanning the outcrop.